vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 93

 that it is the same as the Spanda Kārikā.
 In fact the word "Spandāmrta" does not stand for the title of a work.
-It is simply a metaphorical expression used for the fundamental principles of the Spanda system, as is clear from the use of this very word by Kşemarāja in one of the introductory verses to his Spanda Nirnaya :
+It is simply a metaphorical expression used for the fundamental principles of the Spanda system, as is clear from the use of this very word by Kṣemarāja in one of the introductory verses to his Spanda Nirnaya :

 "Spandāmrte carvite tu Spandasandohato manāk” We know that the Spanda Sandoha is Ksemarāja's com mentary on the first verse of the Spanda Kārikā.
 Another place where this word has been found is the concluding verse of Kallata's Spanda Sarvasva :

-"Drbdham mahādevagirau maheśasvapnopadiştācchiva
+"Drbdham mahādevagirau maheśasvapnopadiṣtācchiva

 Sūtrasindhoh Spandāmrtam yad Vasuguptapādaih Srī Kallațas tat